- Full List

 The Office of the Vice President for Research is pleased to host a research grant writing proposal seminar for WSU faculty, post-docs, and space permitting, advanced doctoral students.
 The OVPR is sponsoring a major portion of the cost to bring Grant Writers’ Seminars and Workshops to campus.

-The main campus seminar will take place November 5, 2014, from 8:30 AM to 5 PM in the McGregor Memorial Conference Center.
+The medical campus seminar will take place February 8, 2016, from 8:30 AM to 5 PM in the Margherio Conference Room in the Mazurek Education Commons, Scott Hall.

 The seminar is for hypothesis-driven research (medical, biological and physical sciences and engineering).
 Light morning refreshments and lunch will be served.